The Bulls of Durham

 His Semper Fi Marine pride was shining through.
 Curious how he’d gone from a Marine life to prominent business owner, I asked him how long he’d had Morgan Imports.

 Richard: When I came back in ‘69 and I said I wanted to open a store downtown and people said “you’re crazy.
 You don’t want to open a store downtown.”
 I said well everyone is opening a store up at the mall.
 Plus the rent was always high at the mall.
 So anyway, I opened a store right up the street.
 You know, where the corner of Morgan and Main Street is.
-Morgan, by the way, has nothing to do with my name.
+Morgan by the way has nothing to do with my name.
 It was named after someone else.

 It was an old Piggly Wiggly store.
 I moved down to the old Stephenson Wilson Pontiac dealership building and that burned down in 1979.
 Then I moved across the street to Brightleaf and then I moved here in 1991.
 I’ve been downtown all my business life.
-We, at one time, had a couple of smaller stores in the malls.
+We, at one time, had a couple smaller stores in the malls.
 But while the volume was greater, we weren’t making a whole lot more money.
 We closed everything else and concentrated on this store.

 This is a big store.
 It’s about 12,500 square feet retail.
 It’s a big retail shop.
-We’re at the top, as far as square footage goes, top 1% of independent retail stores.
+We’re in the top, as far as square footage goes, top 1% of independent retail stores.
 It’s a big store for an independent store.
 Most stores are around 3 to 4000 square feet.

 We decided to go downtown and stay here.
-I also got involved in developing downtown in the ’70s.
+I also got involved in developing downtown in the 70's.
 I’ve always been a downtown guy.
-We used to sit around in the ’70s and say that we were 25 years ahead of our time, but we were actually about 45 years ahead of our time.
-It’s always been moving forward, but in the last 5 years, it’s really taken off.
+We used to sit around in the 70's and say that we were 25 years ahead of our time, but we were actually about 45 years ahead of our time.
+It’s always been moving forward, but in the last 5 years it’s really taken off.
 It’s amazing.

-There are probably over 30 restaurants within 2 or 3 blocks of this store.
+There’s probably over 30 restaurants within 2 or 3 blocks of this store.
 I think that like Bill Kalkoff, used to run downtown Durham Inc., he has a huge amount of influence.
 When he came and started pushing downtown he was always a real advocate for downtown.
 Push, push, push.
 He’s a big reason why it is what it is today.
 A lot of times it’s always that one person who driving all the time and pushing and he did it.
 Other people contributed, but he was kind of the leader.

 I’ve just always been a downtown guy.